Saint Vincent's College: History

 Dipolog Parochial School was founded on June 17, 1917, by a number of Jesuit priests.

 In 1947, newly-appointed director Rev. Fr.
 Engracio S. Rivera, created the school motto, "Induamor Arma Lucis", meaning "Let us clad ourselves with the armor of light".
 College level education was introduced, followed by the establishment of a girls' department.
 The school was renamed St Vincent's College on February 28, 1950, in honor of St. Vincent Ferrer, the second patron saint of the town.

 Description

-St. Vincent's College is a private, nonsectarian, non-stock and non-profit institution approved and authorized by the Department of Education and the Commission on Higher Education to offer course programs from kindergarten to postgraduate levels.
+St. Vincent's College is a private, sectarian, non-stock and non-profit institution approved and authorized by the Department of Education and the Commission on Higher Education to offer course programs from kindergarten to postgraduate levels.
 SVC was the first institution in the Province of Zamboanga del Norte to be granted government authority and recognition to offer a doctorate degree.

 It is located on Padre Jose Ramon Street, Estaka, Dipolog, Zamboanga del Norte.

 Alumni and students of the college are referred to as "Vincentians".